Dragonrun1/uuid64type/README.md

 [![Contributor Covenant](https://img.shields.io/badge/Contributor%20Covenant-v2.0%20adopted-ff69b4.svg)](code_of_conduct.md)

-A custom Doctrine datatype for UUIDv4 values in database tables that offers a more compact format that can be useful for primary key columns.
-Also, includes helper traits to make integration easier.
+An UUID v4 (random) library with a new custom compact format for use in database primary keys.
+It also includes helper traits to make integration easier in Doctrine.

 ## Installation